transcom/mymove-docs/docs/backend/guides/manage-dependencies-with-go-mod.md

+---
+sidebar_position: 16
+---

-# How to Manage Dependencies With go mod
+# How to manage dependencies with go mod

 [Go modules](https://github.com/golang/go/wiki/Modules) is the built-in dependency system provided by Go.
 It supersedes [dep](https://golang.github.io/dep/), which we previously used to manage Go dependencies.